 In the early 1950’s Estrella would become a teacher at West Negros College in Bacolod, Negros Occidental, Philippines.

+During tax time she leased an office and did other people’s taxes.
+There were times she would be organist for two to three different churches and would go from one church service to the other service every Sunday.
+She was actively involved with the San Francisco Council of Churches where she was elected to three 3-year terms.
 In the summer of 1968, PACE received an inner-city council grant to provide tutoring support to Filipinos in the Bernal Heights district.
 Estrella used her connections in the community to secure the grant.
 PACE occupied the second floor of the two -story building on Cortland Avenue and the first floor was occupied by the Bernal Heights Neighborhood Association.
 The student leaders held PACE meetings and tutored neighborhood children seeking to attend college, especially SF State.
+She would develop connections with the City and State through her founding and leadership of the Philippine-American Cultural Foundation which produced Filipino cultural festivals and events throughout the City, including the International Dance Festival.
+During the 70’s and 80’s, she devoted herself to weekly bible studies and played organ and piano for San Francisco and Los Angeles churches.